 • How to train coworkers about epilepsy.

-During or after a seizure, PwE may cry, drool, spit, or urinate and this may require the person take time following a seizure to clean themselves up and change their clothes.
+During or after a seizure, PwE may cry, drool, spit, or urinate and this may require the person to take time following a seizure to clean themselves up and change their clothes.
 Employers can make it clear to employees that they understand this need and adapt in order to simplify the task for them by the following actions.

 • The employee should be encouraged to keep a change of clothes at work